mjrister/mesh-simplification/README.md

 ## Usage

 Once the program is running, the mesh can be simplified by pressing the `S` key.
-Additionally, the mesh can be translated using the `↑,→,↓,←` keys, uniformly scaled using the `+,-` keys, and rotated about an arbitrary axis by dragging the cursor across the screen (implemented using an [arcball interface](https://github.com/matthew-rister/mesh_simplification/blob/main/MeshSimplification/docs/arcball.pdf)).
-Lastly, press the `P` key to toggle between smooth and flat shading.
+Additionally, the mesh can be translated or rotated about an arbitrary axis by left or right clicking on the mouse and dragging the cursor across the screen.
+Lastly, the mesh can be uniformly scaled using the mouse scroll wheel.